Some veterans bear visible signs of their service:

 and went to sleep sobbing every night for

-two solid years in Da Nang.
+two solid years in

 He is the POW who went away one person and came back another -